7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ### Resource Reuse - Memoization

 Injected values are summoned from the dependency injection graph for each test.
-Without using memoization resources will be acquired and released for each test.
+Without using memoization, resources will be acquired and released for each test.
 This may be unwanted.
 For instance, a single Postgres Docker may be wanted for all tests.
 The test config has a
 @scaladoc[`memoizationRoots`](izumi.distage.testkit.TestConfig#memoizationRoots)